Free scissor lift pre-start checklist

 - Battery / Fuel & Drive: battery state of charge indicator, battery electrolyte level (flooded lead-acid), battery terminal connections and no corrosion, charger disconnected before operation (electric), OR fuel level, engine oil, coolant level (engine-powered), no hydraulic leaks at cylinders or hoses, hydraulic oil level.

-How to conduct a scissor lift pre-start check
+How to use this scissor lift pre-start checklist

-- Walk-around inspection (machine off): inspect the platform deck, guardrails, toeboards, and gate.
-Check wheels, hydraulic hoses, and scissor arms for visible damage or fluid leaks.
-Confirm the machine is on level ground.
+- Walk-around inspection (machine off): Inspect the platform deck for cracks or corrosion, check guardrails, toeboards and the entry gate for secure attachment.
+Examine wheels, hydraulic hoses and scissor arms for visible damage or fluid leaks and confirm the machine is on level ground.

-- Check battery or fuel (as applicable): check battery charge indicator and confirm charger is disconnected before operation (electric models).
-Check fuel level and engine oil (engine-powered models).
-Check hydraulic oil level.
+- Check battery or fuel (as applicable): Check the battery charge indicator and confirm the charger is disconnected before operation on electric models.
+For engine-powered models, check fuel level and engine oil.
+Verify the hydraulic oil level on the sight glass.

-- Test platform controls: enter the platform and test raise, lower, drive, and horn functions at ground level before elevating.
-Confirm dead-man hold-to-run function is active.
+- Test platform controls: Enter the platform at ground level and test raise, lower, drive forward, drive reverse and horn functions.
+Confirm the dead-man hold-to-run safety function is active and all controls return to neutral when released.

-- Test safety devices: confirm tilt sensor activates at the correct angle (do not intentionally tilt the machine excessively).
-Check pothole protection bars deploy correctly when the platform is raised.
+- Test safety devices: Confirm the tilt or inclination sensor activates its alarm at the correct angle without intentionally tilting the machine.
+Check pothole protection bars deploy correctly and retract smoothly when the platform is raised above ground level.

-- Elevate to operating height: raise the platform to working height and confirm smooth operation, no unusual sounds from scissor arms or hydraulics, and platform is level.
+- Elevate to operating height: Raise the platform to working height and confirm smooth, even operation with no unusual sounds from scissor arms, hydraulic cylinders or bearings.
+Verify the platform remains level and stable at full elevation before commencing work.

-- Lower and complete the form: lower the platform fully.
-Mark P (pass), F (fail), or N/A for every item on the form.
-Record notes for any fail.
-Sign and retain the form.
-Do not operate if any fail item has not been rectified or escalated to the supervisor.
+- Lower and complete the form: Lower the platform fully to the stowed position.
+Mark Pass, Fail or N/A for every item on the form.
+Record detailed notes for any failed item, sign and date the checklist.
+Do not operate until all failures are rectified.

 Get the free template

-Enter your email above to download the scissor lift pre-start checklist.
+Enter your email above to download the full scissor lift pre-start checklist as a PDF.

 A scissor lift pre-start check must be completed before first use at the start of each shift or each working day.
 If multiple operators use the same machine across shifts, each operator must complete their own inspection before taking control.
 For hire equipment, an inspection should also be conducted at delivery and return to the hire company.
 In addition to daily pre-starts, follow the manufacturer's scheduled service intervals (typically every 150–250 hours, or quarterly for low-use machines) and comply with the annual or biennial certification requirements for EWPs under Australian standards.
 Battery maintenance for electric models, including watering of flooded lead-acid batteries - should be completed at the intervals specified in the battery manufacturer's instructions.